MJWootton-Research/Macchiato/README.md

 #### Structure

 An `*.mpn` should be comprised of three sections — the simulation parameters, the places list, and the transitions list.
 To mark the beginning of of the latter two, the lines `Places` and `Transitions` must respectively appear in the file.
-Lines beginning with `#` are treated as comments.
-Comments must be on a separate line to structural lines.
+Any input on a line after a `#` character is treated as a comment.
 An example file is seen in [`Example.mpn`](https://github.com/MJWootton-Research/Macchiato/blob/master/Example.mpn).

 #### Simulation Parameters